ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/group-cell-renderer/index.md

 The key for the group cell renderer is `agGroupCellRenderer`.

 The grid's group cell renderer takes many parameters to configure it.
-Here is an example of a column and it's configuration:
+Here is an example of a column and its configuration:

 <snippet>
 const gridOptions = {